-(CNN) — If you're planning a trip to Ghana, here's what you'll need to know and expect if you want to visit during the global coronavirus pandemic.
+(CNN) — If you're planning to travel to Ghana, here's what you'll need to know and expect if you want to visit during the global coronavirus pandemic.

 Ghana reopened to international flights on September 1.
 However, land and sea borders remain closed.
 All visitors must have proof of a negative test and take a further test on arrival.